bernd-heihoff/spatio_temporal_voxel_layer/spatio_temporal_voxel_layer/README.md

   when to clip the voxel grid to a bounding box.
 The class tracks the pruning configuration, robot motion thresholds, and the last computed bounding box so it can be unit-tested in isolation.
+- `internal/observation_manager.[hpp|cpp]` – centralizes all sensor observation
+  bookkeeping (measurement buffers, subscribers, and static observations) so the layer no longer needs to manually juggle parallel vectors or keep track of service lifetimes.
-- `spatio_temporal_voxel_layer.cpp` – now delegates pruning decisions to the
+- `spatio_temporal_voxel_layer.cpp` – now delegates pruning and observation
-  manager, which reduces the file size and simplifies future refactors for other subsystems (observation buffers, elevation updates, etc.).
+  management to internal helpers, cutting down the file size and laying the groundwork for additional refactors (e.g., observation lifecycle tests).
 - `test/pruning_manager_test.cpp` – gtests covering the pruning heuristics and
   bounding box generation.
+Observation manager tests are a planned follow-up once lightweight buffer fixtures are in place.

 ## Running the tests